The Marge-ian Chronicles

-"The Marge-ian Chronicles" is the sixteenth episode of the twenty-seventh season of the American animated television series The Simpsons, and the 100th episode of the series overall.
+"The Marge-ian Chronicles" is the sixteenth episode of the twenty-seventh season of the American animated television series The Simpsons, and the 590th episode of the series overall.
+The episode was directed by Chris Clements and written by Brian Kelley.
 It aired in the United States on Fox on March 13, 2016.

+In this episode, Lisa volunteers to help establish a human colony on Mars, so the family joins her to ensure her well-being.
+Tom Scharpling and Jon Wurster guest starred.
+The episode received mixed reviews.